-To allocate a resource to a Kanban object, you must first open the Resource Allocation window ('Construct > Task Management > Resource Allocation').
-You then select the object on the Kanban diagram or in the Project Browser and click on the 'New' icon in the Resource Allocation window.
+To allocate a resource to a Kanban object, you must first open the Resource Allocation window ('Construct > Resource Management > Resources').
+You then select the object on the Kanban diagram or in the Browser window and click on the 'New' icon in the Resource Allocation window.
 Add these details as necessary:

 - Resource

 - Role or Task

 - Start Date

 - End Date

 - Complete %

 - Expected Time

 - Allocated Time

 - Time Expended

-- Description

-- History
+- Description - History